 What makes our research projects unique is that we intentionally conduct action-based research—participating with people through research instead of conducting research on people.
 Also, as we are in Canada, our focus is specifically towards a Canadian context.
 Some of our past projects have been incredibly insightful and influential in this way.
 See below for more of an in-depth look at our past and upcoming research projects!

 BEYOND THE WELCOME PROJECT

 A recent study conducted by TIM Centre, World Vision, and the Centre for Community Based Research gathered information and insights from over 300 church leaders, including new immigrants, from across Canada.
 Their discoveries may surprise you.
-As well, be the first to use a new tool kit designed from the research data to help your church integrate new immigrants into your community.
 Your church could be poised to create the welcoming community that immigrants need and want.
-Explore how TIM Centre’s research attempted to find answers to these questions”
+Explore how TIM Centre’s research attempted to find answers to these questions:

 ROLE OF CHURCHES IN IMMIGRANT SETTLEMENT & INTEGRATION PROJECT

 TIM Centre was a lead partner in a national research project: “The Role of Churches in Immigrant Settlement and Integration.”
 The goal of the research was to better equip church groups across Canada to help immigrants and refugees settle and integrate into Canadian society.
 It may be best to begin by reading the “Summary of the National Research Report”